 Close examination of texts and regular writing assignments in composition, designed to help students read critically and write effectively.
 Sections of the course are grouped in three clusters: I. Legacy of the Mediterranean; II.
 The Americas; III.
 Women and Culture.
 The first cluster features a curriculum of classic texts representing key intellectual moments that have shaped Western culture, as well as excursions to the opera, the theatre, and museums.
 Offering revisionist responses to the constraints of canonicity, the last two clusters feature curricula that explore the literary history of the Americas and the role of women in culture.—Director and Staff.
-3 pts.
+3 points.

 1202x.
 Studies in Writing

 Intensive practice in writing, emphasizing drafts, revision, peer response, and individual conferences.
 Consideration of the conventions of English style, usage, and grammar by means of both informal and formal writing, culminating in expository essays.
 Recommended for (but not limited to) first-year students and students whose first language is not English.
 Permission of the instructor required.—Director and Staff.
 3pts.
 Sec 1.
 T Th 9:10-10:25; Sec.
 2 M W 2:40-3:55; Sec.
 3 T Th 4:10-5:25.

 Registration in each course is limited and permission of the instructor required; for courses 3105-3118, submit a writing sample in advance.
 File signed departmental registration blanks with the Director of Creative Writing, T. Szell (423 Barnard).
 Two creative writing courses may not be taken concurrently.